-Figure~\ref{fig:stability} illustrates the strategies used by various RVs to attenuate perturbations and improve stability in the ring, at $81$ veh/km density.
-At the $1140^{\text{th}}$ s for LACC, $150^{\text{th}}$ s for IDM, and $800^{\text{th}}$ s for others, same velocity perturbation is applied to the HV leading the RV/s (a randomly chosen HV in case of IDM), in which the velocity of the leader HV is abruptly decreased to $3$ m/s for $2$ seconds.
-For IDM, the perturbation is introduced before the stop-and-go waves form, while for others, it is applied after the stop-and-go waves have formed, and the RV/s are given sufficient time to stabilize.
-We observe that in the absence of RVs, IDM vehicles oscillate, periodically increasing and decreasing their velocity, eventually forming a stop-and-go wave.
-In contrast, RVs adopt strategies like driving at an estimated average velocity (PIwS) and maintaining an equal distance between the leader and follower (BCM) to attenuate the perturbation.
-The attenuation characteristics of our ``safety~$+$stability" RVs are shown in the figure at $5\%$ and $20\%$ penetration rates denoted by Ours~$(5\%)$ and Ours~$(20\%)$, respectively.
-In comparison to RL~+LO, our RVs open up a wider gap in front and track their HV leader at a slightly lower velocity allowing them to comfortably dampen incoming perturbations.
+We next report results.
+Fig.~\ref{fig:stability} illustrates both the progressive amplification of longitudinal perturbation in the absence of RVs ($100\%$ IDM vehicles), and the strategies used by various RVs to attenuate such perturbations and stabilize traffic.
+We use Ring with density $81~veh/km$ to demonstrate.
+Worth noting, the phenomenon shown in Fig.~\ref{fig:stability} is environment-agnostic and can be replicated in any environment where longitudinal perturbation applies.
+Specifically, at the $1140^{\text{th}}~s$ for LACC, $150^{\text{th}}~s$ for IDM, and $800^{\text{th}}~s$ for the others, an identical velocity perturbation is applied to the HV that immediately leads the RV(s) (a randomly chosen HV in case of IDM), in which the velocity of the leader HV is abruptly decreased to $3~m/s$ for $2~s$.
+For IDM, the perturbation is introduced before stop-and-go waves, while for the others, it is applied after stop-and-go waves, and the RV(s) are given sufficient time to stabilize the traffic.
+We observe that in the absence of RVs, IDM vehicles oscillate within the range $[2, 8]~m/s$, periodically increasing and decreasing their velocity, and eventually forming a stop-and-go wave.
+In contrast, RVs attenuate the standard perturbation of the leader HV and stabilize traffic by adopting various strategies.
+For example, PIwS drives at an estimated average velocity and BCM maintains equal distance to its leader and follower HVs.
+The attenuation characteristics of our \textit{safety\plus stability} RVs are shown in Fig.~\ref{fig:stability} at $5\%$ and $20\%$ penetration rates denoted by Ours~$(5\%)$ and Ours~$(20\%)$ accordingly.
+Compared to RL\plus L, our RVs open up a wider gap in front and track their HV leader at a slightly lower velocity allowing them to dampen incoming perturbations.
 For Ours~$(20\%)$, multiple follower RVs closely track the leader RV.
-In Tables~\ref{tab:ring} and~\ref{tab:bottleneck}, the results of the ``safety~$+$~stability" RV for our approach are shown in the safety and stability columns, while the results of the ``efficiency" RV are presented in the efficiency column.
-All values in Table~\ref{tab:ring} and Table~\ref{tab:bottleneck} are averaged over $10$ simulation rollouts, each with a different random seed.
+In Table~\ref{tab:results}, the results of the \textit{safety\plus stability} RV are shown in the Safety and Stability columns, while the results of the \textit{efficiency} RV are presented in the Efficiency column.
+All values in Table~\ref{tab:results} are averaged over $5$ randomized simulation runs.